 Salem is a tiny village located in the state of New York.
 With a population of 929 people and two constituent neighborhoods, Salem is the 742nd largest community in New York.
-Much of the housing stock in Salem was built prior to World War II, making it one of the older and more historic villages in the country.
+Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Salem is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Salem who work in sales jobs (15.66%), office and administrative support (13.42%), and food service (9.40%).
+Unlike some villages, Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
+Overall, Salem is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Salem who work in office and administrative support (13.73%), sales jobs (13.13%), and management occupations (8.66%).

-Overall, Salem’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Salem’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Salem is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Salem does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Salem is English.
 Other important languages spoken here include Spanish and Hungarian.